mhartl/pivotal-github/README.md

         -o, --override                   override unfinished story warning
         -h, --help                       this usage guide

+### git story-accept

+When used on the `master` branch, `git story-accept` examines the repository log and changes every **Delivered** story to **Accepted**.
+This makes it possible to accept a pull request by merging into master and then run `git story-accept` to mark all the associated stories **Accepted** without having to manually keep track of the correspondence.

+#### Options

+    Usage: git story-accept
+        -h, --help                       this usage guide

 ### story-open

 The `story-open` command (no `git`) opens the current story in the default browser (OS&nbsp;X&ndash;only):